jerry900287/PowershellScriptTemplate/README.md

 # PowershellScriptTemplate

-This is a powershell script temlate with log.
+This is a powershell script template with log.